An expanding curvature flow and the (p,q)-Christoffel-Minkowski problems: A priori estimation

-Finally, we estimate the principal curvatures of $X(\cdot,t)$ are bounded from below along the flow (\ref{1.3}).
-It is equivalent to estimate the lower bound of the eigenvalues of matrix $\{b_{ij}\}$ with respect to $\{\delta_{ij}\}$.
+From Lemma \ref{la3.1}, as discussed in Sect.\ref{S2} (or see \cite{CMY,U}), we know that the eigenvalues of $\{b_{ij}\}$ and $\{b^{ij}\}$ are respectively the principal radii and principal curvatures of $M_t$, where $\{b^{ij}\}$ is the inverse matrix of $\{b^{ij}\}$.
+Therefore, to derive a positive upper bound of principal curvatures of $X(\cdot,t)$, it is equivalent to estimate the upper bound of the eigenvalues of $\{b^{ij}\}$.